bobotamm/data_science_pipeline/README.md

 Data:
 data.csv
 master.csv
 (The original data that was downloaded from Kaggle was data.csv.
-After precessing our data, we created the master.csv, which is the data we used to fit the various models.)
+After processing our data, we created the master.csv, which is the data we used to fit the various models.)

 Preprocessing data:
 Preprocession.ipynb